 Board games not your thing?
 Then grab a deck of cards and play a game of euchre.
 It's a fun party game for four players, though you can play three-handed euchre with just three people.

 One of the best parts of this trick-taking card game is that it's okay to cheat!
-Actually, it's assumed you will.
+It's assumed you will.
 There are a few other keys to euchre and you'll want to learn how to bid as well as which card to lead with.